sinapinto/tfwm/README.md

-bwm
+tfwm
 ===
-bwm is a minimalist, keyboard-centric, floating window manager for X
+tfwm is a minimalist, keyboard-centric, floating window manager for X

 *NB:* this program is not well tested and it is entirely possible that it will crash X. It is suitable for everyday use, though.